AFRO GIRLS LEAD

 OUR EDUCATION PARTNERS

 We are committed to promoting and investing in schools and organizations who are doing the groundwork across Africa to advance girls education.
-Our partners positively impact girls and communities in Kenya, Uganda, Democratic Republic of Congo, Tanzania, Nigeria, and Liberia.
+Our partners currently positively impact girls and communities in Kenya, Uganda, Democratic Republic of Congo, Tanzania, Nigeria, and Liberia.